Policies - AM-005

 - Routinely Recurring Expenses - Normal business practice necessitates the prepayment of expenses such as magazine subscriptions, local telephone service, rent expense, etc.

 Purchase Limitations - Agencies shall complete a detailed requisition for all articles or property to be purchased or leased which exceed the purchasing limitation as established by the Materiel Administrator and, in addition, shall have the purchase approved by DAS Materiel.
-The Materiel Administrator has established $1,500 as the minimum for capitalization of articles or property.
-Agencies have the option to capitalize items under $1,500 on their inventories if they so desire.
+The Materiel Administrator has established $5,000 as the minimum for capitalization of articles or property.
+Agencies have the option to capitalize items under $5,000 on inventories if desired.
+Refer to the Materiel Division Fix Asset Information page for more details: Fixed Assets

 NOTE: The University of Nebraska is not subject to the purchasing controls of DAS Materiel.